muzixing/can-framework/draft-ietf-cats-framework.md

 ## Service Contact Instance Affinity

-Instance affinity means that packets that belong to a flow associated with a service should always be sent to the same service contact instance.
+Instance affinity means the packets that belong to a flow associated with a service should always be sent to the same service contact instance.
 Furthermore, packets of a given flow should be forwarded along the same path to avoid mis-ordering and to prevent the introduction of unpredictable latency variations.
 Specifically, the same Egress CATS-Forwarder may be solicited to forward the packets.

 The affinity is configured on the C-PS when the service is deployed, or is determined at the time of newly formulated service requests.